DynaFix: Iterative Automated Program Repair Driven by Execution-Level Dynamic Information: Approach

 This structured prompt design enables the LLM to clearly identify the repair task, interpret execution-level dynamic information, and reason about call dependencies.
 As a result, the model is guided to generate a targeted and verifiable patch in the expected format.

-\subsection{Automated Patch validation}
+\subsection{Automated Patch Validation}

-To evaluate the correctness of the patch, \ModelName{} replaces the faulty function in the original program with the generated fix.
-It then executes the corresponding test suite to ensure successful compilation and test passing.
-While passing all tests suggests plausible correctness, prior work has shown that benchmark test suites often suffer from limited coverage, allowing incorrect patches to be misclassified as correct~\cite{tan2016anti}.
-To address this issue, following standard practices in the APR community~\cite{xia2022less, jiang2021cure}, we further conduct manual inspection of test-passing patches to assess whether they are semantically equivalent to the developer's fix.
-This two-stage process is used to verify that the reported patches are both test-adequate and semantically valid.
+To evaluate the correctness of the generated patch, \ModelName{} replaces the faulty function in the original program with the generated fix and executes the corresponding test suite.
+Successful compilation and passing all tests suggest that the patch is likely correct.
+However, prior studies have shown that benchmark test suites often suffer from limited coverage, which can lead to the misclassification of incorrect patches as correct~\cite{tan2016anti}.
+To mitigate this, we follow established practices in the APR community~\cite{xia2022less, jiang2021cure} and perform manual inspection of test-passing patches to verify whether they are semantically equivalent to the developer's intended fix.
+This two-stage validation process ensures that the reported patches are both test-adequate and semantically valid.